fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 The second file, convert_to_h5.py, was our large scale attempt to convert the MNIST-trained models from the TDC dataset (see ```Data``` folder from main root page of this repo) and convert them from .pt to .onnx to .pb file types.
 Unfortunately, while this actually succeeded, the .pb file type was incompatible with the version of TensorFlow necessitated by the NeuralCleanse library.
 Thus, while we were able to succeed in converting to .pb, we were unable to actually run any of the converted TDC models through NeuralCleanse.

+The remaining source code files in this folder are import requirements for the two listed above.
+The ```MetaNetwork.py``` file is just the PyTorch implementation of the networks required to convert the .pt file into a .onnx and ```utils.py``` and ```wrn.py``` are util functions and the implementation of WideResNet from the TDC source code required to fully load our models from .onnx to .pb filetypes.
+We don't make any modifications to these pieces of code but include them in case you may want to execute any of our conversion scripts yourself (see next section).

 ### Executable Code